-Substantiation requirements.- Generally, no deduction is allowed for any contribution of \$250 or more unless the corporation obtains a written acknowledgment from the donee organization that shows the amount of cash contributed, describes any property contributed, and gives an estimate of the value of any goods or services provided in return for the contribution.
+Substantiation requirements.
+Generally, no deduction is allowed for any contribution of \$250 or more unless the corporation obtains a written acknowledgment from the donee organization that shows the amount of cash contributed, describes any property contributed, and either gives a description and a good faith estimate of the value of any goods or services provided in return for the contribution, or states that no goods or services were provided in return for the contribution.
 The acknowledgment must be obtained by the due date (including extensions) of the corporation's return, or if earlier, the date the return is filed.
 Do not attach the acknowledgment to the tax return, but keep it with the corporation's records.
 These rules apply in addition to the filing requirements for Form 8283 described below.